droonga/droonga.org/reference/commands/column-create/index.md

 ## Resposnes {#response}

-This returns an array meaning the result of the operation.
+This returns an array meaning the result of the operation, as the `body`.

     [
       [